cheng2zhang/tempering/prog/NAMD/README.thstat.md

 the program will crash.
-To fix the problem, we further ask all Sequencers to send a "Hi" message back to the Controller upon receiving the new adaptive temperature, and the Controller must wait for the Hi messages from all Sequencers before calling rebalanceLoad().
+To fix the problem, we further ask all Sequencers to send a "Hi" message back to the Controller upon receiving the new adaptive temperature, and the Controller must collect the Hi messages from all Sequencers before calling rebalanceLoad().
 This quick fix appears to prevent the above mentioned problem, although the underlying reason is still unclear.
 The code of receiving and sending Hi messages are implemented in the CollectionMaster and CollectionMgr modules, respectively.
 Please see, e.g., CollectionMgr::submitHi() and CollectionMaster::enqueueHi().